 Nikole's most recent investigation documents the resegregation of Southern schools through an intensive look at Tuscaloosa, Ala., one of the most rapidly resegregating districts in the country.
 It's not news to many that American schools have been resegregating, but this investigation pulls back the curtain on the backroom dealing, political compromises and intentional decision-making that has led to resegregation, and its devastating consequences.
-The project publishes April 17 at ProPublica and in The Atlantic magazine -- ahead of the 60th anniversary of the historic Brown v.
+The project in the spring at ProPublica and in The Atlantic magazine -- ahead of the 60th anniversary of the historic Brown v.
 Board of Education decision.

 Nikole has also written extensively about the decades-long failure of the federal government to enforce the landmark 1968 Fair Housing Act and analyses of the racial implications of the controversial Fisher v.
 University of Texas affirmative action and other civil right cases before the Supreme Court.

-Her reporting has been featured on Face the Nation, This American Life, NPR, The Atlantic Wire, Huffington Post, the Tom Joyner Morning Show and radio stations across the country.
+Her reporting has been featured on Face the Nation, This American Life, NPR, The Atlantic Wire, Huffington Post, Essence Magazine, the Tom Joyner Morning Show, MSNBC, C-SPAN, Democracy Now and radio stations across the country.